brick2928/AMD-Mobile-overclocking-capabilities/README.md

 | Ryzen AI Max+ PRO 495 | No (according to amd) | No (according to amd) | No (according to amd) | Unknown | Yes | No
 | Ryzen AI Max PRO 490 | No (according to amd) | No (according to amd) | No (according to amd) | Unknown | Yes | No
 | Ryzen AI Max PRO 485 | No (according to amd) | No (according to amd) | No (according to amd) | Unknown | Yes | No

 # Miscellaneous
 ## Number meanings
-¹ U Type processors on DDR4 are limited to 3200MT/S by AGESA.
+¹ U, C and Ce Type processors on DDR4 are limited to 3200MT/S by AGESA.
-² Overclocking memory frequency on DDR5 platforms is not possible through CBS and requires access to the AOD/AMD overclocking menu.
+² Overclocking memory frequency on DDR5 platforms is not possible through CBS and requires access to the AOD(AMD overclocking) menu.
 Trying to increase memory frequency beyond what is on the SPD of the ram stick will give the following error:
 <img width="2880" height="2160" alt="image" src="https://github.com/user-attachments/assets/2be6284f-3043-415a-8277-016469a223ae" />
-³
+³ AMD has supposedly patched out Curve Optimizer capability on older CPUs with newer AGESA, if after a BIOS update Curve Optimizer stops working, try rolling back to a older version.

 ## Random
 - All R9 and HX CPUs are (in regards of fuses) unlocked for overclocking out of the factory.
 If you have such a cpu, you can enable Precision boost override (+200 MHz) via AMD Adrenalin software
 - There are cases where we simply do not have much information regarding specific kind of CPUs (e.g.: Ryzen PRO).
 In such cases we might source AMD's spec sheet for our information.
 If that is the case, we will clearly state so.
 Reliability of these spec sheets are questionable, as there are many cases where amd states a CPU is incapable of a feature even though it is not.
 Please do not take such information as of our own.